jianminchen/PersonalFinanceJulia/2002 SONY laptop purchase/ReadMe.md

 **Dec.
 13, 2018**

 I was so surprised to learn that I made a super expensive laptop.
-I did not fully use the laptop to do all kinds of job.
+I did not fully use the laptop to do all kinds of job from 2002 to 2010.
 It was the impulsive shopping.

 I still remembered that in 2002 I talked to my friend and told him that I was helping economy recovery.
 I invited my mom to travel to USA again after I got laidoff and stayed at home as a home maker, and then I bought most expensive laptop once I went back to FAU for PH.D. program.
 I was lucky to get accepted for Motorola intern program.